Direct Bonding – Denton, TX

 Repairing Chips, Closing Gaps, Reshaping Teeth

 You can sense it whenever you open your mouth to smile: the sinking feeling that people are noticing the discolored spots or small cracks in your teeth.
 Do you wish you could get rid of these cosmetic flaws?
-At Prime Dentistry, we can make small corrections to your pearly whites using direct tooth bonding in Denton, which can make it much easier for you to flash a proud grin when the occasion calls for it.
+At Prime Dentistry of Denton, we can make small corrections to your pearly whites using direct tooth bonding in Denton, which can make it much easier for you to flash a proud grin when the occasion calls for it.
 Have a goal in mind for creating a more beautiful smile?
 Contact us today so we can schedule a consultation for you!

 What is Direct Bonding?